Ordovician

 The Ordovician, named after the Welsh tribe of the Ordovices, was defined by Charles Lapworth in 1879 to resolve a dispute between followers of Adam Sedgwick and Roderick Murchison, who were placing the same rock beds in North Wales in the Cambrian and Silurian systems, respectively.
 Lapworth recognized that the fossil fauna in the disputed strata were different from those of either the Cambrian or the Silurian systems, and placed them in a system of their own.
 The Ordovician received international approval in 1960 (forty years after Lapworth's death), when it was adopted as an official period of the Paleozoic Era by the International Geological Congress.

-Life continued to flourish during the Ordovician as it did in the earlier Cambrian Period, although the end of the period was marked by the Ordovician–Silurian extinction events.
+Life continued to flourish during the Ordovician as it had in the earlier Cambrian Period, although the end of the period was marked by the Ordovician–Silurian extinction events.
 Invertebrates, namely molluscs and arthropods, dominated the oceans, with members of the latter group probably starting their establishment on land during this time, becoming fully established by the Devonian.
 The first land plants are known from this period.
 The Great Ordovician Biodiversification Event considerably increased the diversity of life.
 Fish, the world's first true vertebrates, continued to evolve, and those with jaws may have first appeared late in the period.
-About 100 times as many meteorites struck the Earth per year during the Ordovician compared with today.
+About 100 times as many meteorites struck the Earth per year during the Ordovician compared with today in a period known as the Ordovician meteor event.
+It has been theorized that this increase in impacts may originate from a ring system that formed around Earth at the time.

 Subdivisions

-A number of regional terms have been used to subdivide the Ordovician Period.
-In 2008, the ICS erected a formal international system of subdivisions.
-There exist Baltoscandic, British, Siberian, North American, Australian, Chinese Mediterranean and North-Gondwanan regional stratigraphic schemes.
+In 2008, the ICS erected a formal international system of subdivisions for the Ordovician Period and System.
+Pre-existing Baltoscandic, British, Siberian, North American, Australian, Chinese, Mediterranean and North-Gondwanan regional stratigraphic schemes are also used locally.

+Global/regional correlation

+British stages and ages

 The Ordovician Period in Britain was traditionally broken into Early (Tremadocian and Arenig), Middle (Llanvirn (subdivided into Abereiddian and Llandeilian) and Llandeilo) and Late (Caradoc and Ashgill) epochs.
 The corresponding rocks of the Ordovician System are referred to as coming from the Lower, Middle, or Upper part of the column.
-The faunal stages (subdivisions of epochs) from youngest to oldest are: